ibm-watson-iot/iot-c/README.md

-# C Client Library for IBM Watson™ IoT Platform
+# C Client Library for IBM Watson™ IoT

 NOTE: This is a draft document - for document layout review.